affinidi/affinidi-interop-test-service/dev-setup.md

 ## Clone the repo
 - `git clone git@github.com:affinityproject/affinidi-interop-test-service.git`
 - create env file: `cp .env.example .env`
+  - obtain your API Keys, for different environment as needed, at https://github.com/affinityproject/affinidi-core-sdk/tree/master/sdk/core#create-api-key

 ## Setup
 - to start the services, run one of the following docker command, as needed